theamrzaki/text_summurization_abstractive_methods/Implementation C (Reinforcement Learning with seq2seq)/README.md

 }
 ```

-This is a library for implementing **Reinforcment learning with deep learning for text summarization** .
+This is a library for implementing **Reinforcment learning with deep learning for text summarization** , which has been converted to a jupyter notebook format to run seamlesly within google colab
-Here apply some experiments from published papers using this library , which has been converted to a jupyter notebook format to run seamlesly within google colab
+here apply some experiments from published papers using this library .

 ## Scheduled Sampling with intradecoder
 description from [yasterk](https://github.com/yaserkl/RLSeq2Seq#scheduled-sampling-soft-scheduled-sampling-and-end2endbackprop)

 [Bengio et al](https://arxiv.org/abs/1506.03099). proposed the idea of scheduled sampling for avoiding exposure bias problem.
 ```
 @ARTICLE{2015arXiv150603099B,